 - Appoint champions to ramp up accountability

 As a risk manager, don’t forget about unknown risks.
 Unknown risks are tricky because they are hard to predict and challenging to integrate into the contingency plan.
-While pandemics like COVID-19 and political uncertainty make it hard to know what’s around the corner, businesses can aim for damage limitation by involving the entire team.
+While pandemics like COVID-19 and political uncertainty make it hard to know what’s around the corner, businesses can aim for damage limitations by involving the entire team.

 Combating risks collaboratively makes employees feel empowered to proactively identify risks falling in their areas and inform the management to act promptly when a future threat is detected.

-While the novel coronavirus pandemic turned the large part of 2020 into a movie with a particularly grim storyline, surviving businesses have been given a lifeline to learn and live.
+While the novel coronavirus pandemic turned the large part of 2020 into a movie with a bleak storyline, surviving businesses have been given a lifeline to learn and live.
 In the future, events that appear to be too distant can significantly impact your supply chain and other operations when caught flat-footed.
 To avert this, deploy a proactive risk mitigation strategy.

 Will you stop enjoying your favorite meal because the spoon has broken?
 Similarly, in business, if power cuts hamper your supplier, should yours suffer as well?
 Many adverse events can hit your business.
 As a result, having a robust contingency plan helps you devise an alternative course of action (backup plan).